siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_2_retrieve_data/M4_2_3_api_helpers/M4_2_3_0_nomad_api_helpers.md

 ## 1. API button on GUI pages

-When exploring data in NOMAD, each page in the GUI includes an API button (`API`) or symbol (`<>`).
+When exploring data in NOMAD, each page in the GUI includes an API button, (**API**), or it's symbol, (**<>**).
 This shows the GET request used to retrieve the data for that page.
 Often, there is an additional POST request available, for instance:

 - **Explore tab**: Shows a POST request to narrow down entries based on filter criteria:
   - `https://nomad-lab.eu/prod/v1/api/v1/entries/query`